 Before you Visit your Potential Wedding Venue

-If you’ve ever watched Say Yes to The Dress, you’ll know that the absolute worst thing a bride can do is to try on a dress which is way out of her wedding budget.
+If you’ve ever watched Say Yes to The Dress, you’ll know that the absolute worst thing to do is to try on a dress which is way out of her wedding budget.
 The same applies when it comes to choosing your wedding venue.
 If you visit and then fall in love with a venue which is way out of your budget, you are setting yourself up for failure and/or disappointment.

 Prior to visiting any potential wedding venues, email their coordinator to enquire about package and pricing options.
 Set out an email with any preferred dates or at least the month and days of the week, and the approximate guest list you intend to have, and then only make an appointment to view if you can afford it.
 This also avoids potential disappointment in visiting the venue only to find that your date is already booked.
 It also gives you an insight into how helpful they may be to communicate with over email – a crucial part of wedding planning is being able to communicate effectively with your wedding vendors.

-Choosing a New Zealand wedding venue
+Choosing a New Zealand Wedding Venue

 New Zealand is absolutely spoiled for choice when it comes to wedding venues, making it a popular spot for destination weddings too.